-Pop colors have seen resurgence in recent years, and are finding their way deeper into interior design.
-These colors are a type of vibrant shades which is put on a minimalist or white background to allow them to stand out.
+Pop colors have seen a resurgence in recent years, and are finding their way deeper into interior design.
+These colors are a type of vibrant shades that are put on a minimalist or white background to allow them to stand out.
 When used correctly, pop colors provide a retro look that doesn’t require the entire room to be completely redesigned.

 Incorporating Pop Colors in Flooring

 Perhaps one of the best places to incorporate these colors is in your flooring.
 To do this, you must understand the attributes of each color, and when and where each color should be used.
 Once you have this knowledge you can create dazzling interior designs that will charm everyone who sees them.

 Yellow has experienced a renaissance within interior design over the last few years.
 The most popular shade right now is mustard, and when added to your floor yellow provides arguably the boldest and most vibrant statement.

 One of the top combinations for flooring is combining yellow with grey, as both colors complement each other.
 This combination is popular for kitchen floors.

 Orange is a very rich color that is known for its deep tone.
 However, it can be somewhat restrictive when used in flooring.
 For instance, orange doesn’t work well with certain woods such as oak or those which are reddish in color, as it will clash with them.

 Orange works best when it is combined with cooler shades and designers have found success by adding it to walnut or lime oak.

 Teal is a strong color, so much so that it can completely alter the look of a room.
 However, it can be subtle, and its pops tend to be dramatic.
 When teal is combined with lighter shades it will generate a calm feel.